netwerk-digitaal-erfgoed/europeana-cc-lod/README.md

 # europeana-cc-lod
-Software and tools for the LOD aggregation pilot as part of the [Europeana Common Culture](https://pro.europeana.eu/project/europeana-common-culture) project.
+Software, tools and technical documentation for the LOD aggregation pilot as part of the [Europeana Common Culture](https://pro.europeana.eu/project/europeana-common-culture) project.